 Insurance Company of the West, or ICW, was founded by Mr. Rady and is controlled by him.
 Mr. Rady currently serves as the chairman of the board of directors of ICW.
 On July 1, 2017, we renewed our workers' compensation insurance policy with ICW.
-The policy premium is approximately \$0.2 million for the period July 1, 2017 through July 1, 2018.
+However, such policy expired on June 30, 2018, and we elected to enter into a new workers' compensation insurance policy with a third party insurer as of July 1, 2018.